pdlfs/deltafs-umbrella/README.md

 This package is designed to help our collaborators to quickly setup deltafs on various computing platforms ranging from commodity NFS PRObE clusters to highly-specialized Cray systems customized by different national labs.
 The package features a highly-automated process that downloads, builds, and installs deltafs (including many of its friends and all their dependencies) along with a demo application (VPIC) that has been preloaded to use deltafs to perform file system activities.

 Written on top of cmake, deltafs-umbrella is expected to work with most major computing platforms.
-We have successfully run deltafs-umbrella on CMU PDL Narwhal, NERSC Edison, and NERSC Cori.
+We have successfully tested deltafs-umbrella on CMU PDL Narwhal, NERSC Edison, as well as NERSC Cori.

 ### Modules